Table of Contents

 The ability to express one’s faith is a core American freedom enshrined in our First Amendment.
 Yet, in education and public schools, expressions of faith have often been restricted, censored, or punished.
 From blocking pro-life clubs to censoring campus evangelism, students and parents across the country have faced policies and practices targeting religious freedom.
 Many, sadly, still are.

-But a new commission created by the Trump administration is seeking to directly address religious freedom issues like those currently present in the education system..
-And Alliance Defending Freedom has been blessed to be given the opportunity to speak into the commission’s findings.
+But a new commission created by the Trump administration is seeking to directly address religious freedom issues like those currently present in the education system.
+And Alliance Defending Freedom has been blessed to be given numerous opportunities to speak into the commission’s findings.

-Over the course of these hearings, numerous ADF clients and attorneys have testified before the commission.
-Their testimonies highlight how everyday acts of faith can become flashpoints in schools and universities, and why protecting these rights remains essential.
+Over the course of these hearings, several ADF clients and attorneys have testified before the commission.
+Their testimonies highlight how everyday acts of faith can become flashpoints in schools and universities and why protecting these rights remains essential.

 What is the White House’s Religious Liberty Commission?